Hello future Salem students!

 As your fellow Demon Deacons and “sister school,” we are so excited that you are interested in joining our Athletic Bands program!
 We encourage you to visit us on campus and/or go to the Contact tab to get in touch with us, should you need more information.

 We hope to see you march and play with us soon!
-Until then, good luck with all of your musical endeavors.
+Until then, best wishes with all of your musical endeavors.

 Why should Salem Sisters join SOTOGAB?